Transgender in America: Looking Back and Moving Forward

 This workshop is part of the Portland United Against Hate training series and is free and open to the public.

 Accessibility Needs and Accommodations: This workshop location is wheelchair accessible.
 Please note any additional accessibility needs (including ASL interpretation or non-english language translation) you may have during your registration.
+We encourage registrants to make our office aware of any requests no later than two weeks before the workshop date.
+While we will make an effort to secure accommodations upon short notice, we cannot guarantee they will be available.

 Details & Registration